 Street Outreach Program Fact Sheet

 To prevent the sexual abuse and exploitation of young people who are surviving on the streets and to provide them with services that help them leave the streets, Congress established the Education and Prevention Services to Reduce Sexual Abuse of Runaway, Homeless, and Street Youth Program, through the Violence Against Women Act of the Violent Crime Control and Law Enforcement Act of 1994 (Public Law 103-322).
 The legislation funds street-based outreach and education for runaway and homeless youth.
-The Family and Youth Services Bureau (FYSB) has funded the Street Outreach Program since 1996.
+The Family and Youth Services Bureau (FYSB) has funded the Street Outreach Program

 - Street-based education and outreach

 - Access to emergency shelter

 - Prevention and education activities (alcohol and drug abuse; sexual exploitation; sexually transmitted infections, including HIV; and physical and sexual assault)

 - Crisis intervention

 FYSB requires grantees to incorporate a positive youth development (PYD) framework and a trauma-informed care (TIC) approach into their programs.
 PYD suggest that the best way to prevent risk and trauma is to help young people achieve their full potential.
 Youth development strategies focus on giving young people the chance to exercise leadership, build skills, and become involved in their communities.

 FYSB funds the Street Outreach Program under the provisions of the Runaway and Homeless Youth Act of 1974 (Public Law 93-415), most recently reauthorized by the Juvenile Justice Reform Act of 2018 (Public Law No: 115-385).
 As of FY2020, FYSB funds 118 Street Outreach grantee programs totaling more than $16 million.